Above: Scott and Sally Harrison with children in Uganda, 2011

 - Beit CURE International Hospital in Lusaka, Zambia, opens.
 The Beit Trust provided support for the construction of the hospital as a centennial gift to the people of Zambia.
 It is CURE’s first hospital to offer both orthopedic care and neurosurgery in the same location.
 CURE Zambia also offers reconstructive plastic surgery.

 - CURE assumes ownership of Oasis Hospital in Al Ain, United Arab Emirates.
 Oasis Hospital specializes in maternal health and has brought over 100,000 children into the world since the hospital first opened in 1960.

 - CURE International launches CURE Clubfoot, an initiative to eliminate clubfoot as a lifelong disability in the developing world.

 - CURE Ethiopia Children’s Hospital opens in Addis Ababa.
 CURE Ethiopia brings state-of-the-art orthopedic surgical care to the children of Ethiopia and serves as a training site for pediatric and advanced orthopedic surgical techniques.

 - CURE International passes 1,000,000 total patient visits.

 - CURE International responds to the 7.0 magnitude Haiti earthquake by sending one of the first surgical teams into the country just two days after the quake strikes on January 12, 2010.

 - CURE Hôpital des Enfants au Niger opens in Niamey, the capital city of one of the poorest countries on earth.
 CURE Niger is the only hospital in Niger offering specialty orthopedic and reconstructive surgical care for children.

-- CURE International launches CURE Hydrocephalus, an initiative to increase access in the developing world to surgical care for hydrocephalus.
+- CURE International launches CURE Neuro, an initiative to increase access in the developing world to surgical care for hydrocephalus.